Don McGahn: Congressional subpoena

 On November 25, 2019, U.S. District Judge Ketanji Brown Jackson ruled that McGahn, who the Trump administration ordered not to cooperate with the investigation, must cooperate with the investigation and comply with a House of Representatives subpoena to testify.
 The Justice Department requested a stay pending an appeal of the ruling, but on December 2, Jackson rejected the request, calling the DOJ's assertion that the House Judiciary Committee would not be harmed by a stay "disingenuous."
 Jackson wrote, "DOJ's argument here that any further delay will not be harmful to the Judiciary Committee because, in essence, DOJ has already harmed the Committee's interests by successfully delaying its access to other materials strikes this Court as an unacceptable mischaracterization of the injury at issue."

 On February 28, 2020, a divided panel of the United States Court of Appeals for the District of Columbia Circuit reversed that judgment and ordered the House's lawsuit dismissed.
 Circuit Judge Thomas B. Griffith, joined by Circuit Judge Karen LeCraft Henderson, determined that the separation of powers under the United States Constitution does not allow Congress to use the Courts to force Executive officials to testify.
 Judge Henderson wrote a concurrence in which she argued the House simply did not have standing to sue in this instance.
 Judge Judith W. Rogers wrote a dissent.

 On appeal from the House, on March 13, 2020, the full Court agreed to reconsider the case.
 On August 7, the full Court ruled that the House of Representatives could sue to enforce the subpoena, but then, on August 31, the court ruled that the House had never been legally empowered by Congress to sue to enforce subpoenas.

 Personal life

-McGahn is married to Shannon McGahn, a lobbyist and former Counselor to Secretary of the Treasury Steven Mnuchin.
+McGahn is married to Shannon McGahn, a lobbyist with the National Association of Realtors.
+Shannon was a former Counselor to Secretary of the Treasury Steven Mnuchin and staff director of the House Financial Services Committee.
 They have two sons.
 He is a Roman Catholic.
 McGahn has played guitar for more than 20 years and studied at Berklee College of Music.
 He plays lead guitar for an act called Scott's New Band.